Remapping the Rover MEMS3 ECU

 presented with a dialog like the one shown below:

-You can choose to read the full firmware (contains
+You can choose to read the full firmware

-the operating software of the ECU), coding (holds permanent records contains
+(contains the operating software of the ECU), coding (holds permanent records

-you will be able to write this back to any compatible ECU.
+firmware and map, you will be able to write this back to any compatible ECU.

 As I mentioned